How to Get a CSCS Card

 How Long Does an CSCS Card Application Take to Process?

-There is a few timescales to take into account for this.
+There are a few timescales to take into account for this.
 Firstly, the timescale it takes to get a CITB test varies.
 Sometimes you may be able to get a test within a day or so, sometimes it may be closer to a week or two, but you can’t apply for a CSCS card until you have passed this test.

 Once you have passed the test, and you have everything in hand, it takes between 3-5 working days to receive your CSCS card.
 Again, this can be delayed if any issues with your accompanying documents arise.

-There are some grants and schemes that can help pay for some or all of the CSCS card fee:
+However, there are some grants and schemes that can help pay for some or all of the CSCS card fee:

 The CITB Levy and Grant System

-Local funding
+Local Funding

 Local Enterprise Partnerships are available in some areas to help with things like work certifications to help people that live within the community.